aurovrata/post-my-contact-form-7/README.txt

 This plugin enables the mapping of your CF7 forms to custom posts, including featured images, files, meta-fields and taxonomies

 == Description ==
-**NOTE WordPress 5.0 & Gutenberg editor udpate** - this plugin is now compatible with WP 5.0, however, the Gutenberg editor does not recognise [shortcodes with hyphons](https://www.getgutenberg.io/documentation/content/shortcodes/) (dash) characters, so a new shortcode is introduced from v3.9.0, `[cf7form ...]`.
-Your form table will now display this new shortcode.
-Creating new pages/posts with Gutenberg from now on will require you use this new shortcode.
-The old remains active for existing content.

 This plugin enables the mapping of each form field to a post field.
 Each forms submitted from your website will then be saved as a new post which you can manage in your dashboard and display on the front end.